CSC-4350-MW-SP2023/Team6/README.md

 # Team6

-- remove the root folder
-- adding folders and files
+## Timeline

+Feb 10th:

+- set up the project with nextjs, postgreSQL and s3 bucket
+- able to add root folders to the user